Flexible by Design: The Power of Hardware Agnosticism

 What “Hardware Agnostic” Actually Means

 When a development team or solution provider is hardware agnostic, they aren't tied to a single brand, platform, or chipset.
-They can build systems around Intel, AMD, Windows, or Linux, depending on what fits the use case best.
+They can build systems around Intel, AMD, Windows, or Linux, depending on what fits the use case best for computing systems built for demanding environments.

 Being hardware agnostic means: